 From the railway station in Gunzenhausen, first follow the signs towards the Altmühlsee.
-Shortly before the bridge on the main road, the official signs for the "Seenländer" begin.
+Shortly before the bridge of the federal road, the official signposting of the "Seenländer" begins.

 Water and boats accompany you on the first part of this stage.
 You turn west and soon stand on the outlet structure.
 A good place to pause before the big hike begins.
 With a depth of 4 to 5 metres, the structure is the deepest part of the Altmühlsee.
 From this vantage point you have a beautiful view of the water fountain, which is about 25 metres high.

 Continue on.
 Past the shepherd's island, "Der Seenländer" follows the western shore of Lake Altmühlsee to the Wald lake centre.
 The path now runs mostly on level ground through shady forest, along the edge of the forest and through meadows and fields.